Easy Chicken Tacos | Instant Pot and Stove Top

 - 4 chicken breasts, boneless, skinless (1 1/2 pounds)

 - 1 teaspoon yellow mustard

 - Salt and pepper

 - 12 flour tortillas (6-inch)

 For the Instant Pot or pressure cooker (see note #4 below)

 Select Saute function and melt the butter, add garlic and chipotle and cook until fragrant, about 30 seconds.
 Stir in orange juice (see note#1), and Worcestershire.
 Once mixture starts boiling, add the chicken in a single layer.
 Turn the chicken over once, this will distribute the sauce mixture and garlic over the top of the chicken.
 Or spoon a little on top.
 Turn the Instant Pot off (cancel)

 Place the lid on Instant Pot/pressure cooker.
 Turn vent to Sealed position, select Manual and 8 minutes cooking time.
 Once the cooking is finished, release the steam with Vent immediately.
 After steam has released completely, remove the lid and remove chicken to a cutting board.
 Using two forks (or your hands if the chicken is not hot), shred the chicken and set aside for a few minutes.

-Turn the Saute function back on the Instant Pot/pressure cooker, add 1/2 cup of the cilantro to the liquid in the pot and allow everything to boil and reduce and thicken slightly.
+Turn the Saute function back on the Instant Pot/pressure cooker, add 1/2 cup of the cilantro to the liquid in the pot and allow everything to boil and reduce and thicken slightly, adding in the mustard right at the end.
 Add the chicken back into the pot with the remaining 1/4 cup cilantro and toss until well combined.
 Season with salt and pepper.
 Serve with tortillas.

 For Stove Top